aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 .. code-block:: python

+  # needed from miros for this example
+  from miros import return_status

-  # The event processor will call this function when it needs to
+  # The event processor will call this function when it needs to.
-  # because the  function isn't called right away,
+  # Since the function isn't called right away,it is called a
-  # it is called a callback function
+  # callback function

   # 1st part of the function signature, it's arguments.
   # Our state callback functions will always take two arguments:
-  # 1) a reference to a state_chart_object
+  # 1) an ActiveObject
   # 2) an event
-  def some_state_function(state_chart_object, e):
+  def some_state_function(active_object, e):
     status = return_status.UNHANDLED
     # do useful work, then
     # set the status variable to an attribute of return_status
     # to tell the event processor how your function responded
     # to its call